 ‘Emily Hill is, on the strength of this gorgeous debut collection, the Saki of sex.’

 – Julie Burchill, The Spectator

-‘Telling of romance in all shades of bad, from the disappointing to the downright disastrous, this collection of 20 tart tales tracks its heroines as they pick their way across urban backdrops of tarnished dreams.
-They may start out tear-streaked, but these girls invariably transformed into goddesses with lightning bolts at their fingertips and icy revenge in their hearts.
-The macabre tidiness of the endings is sure to seduce readers allergic to the frothy ick-fest of Valentine’s Day.’
+‘This collection of 20 tart tales tracks its heroines as they pick their way across urban backdrops of tarnished dreams.
+They may start out tear-streaked, but these girls invariably transformed into goddesses with lightning bolts at their fingertips.’

 – Hephzibah Anderson, The Mail on Sunday

 ‘Dark, sharp and deeply moving.’

 ‘Brilliantly observed, with the keenest eye for the bleak absurdities of modern life, Bad Romance is a superb showcase of the bold new talent that is Emily Hill.
 These are short stories with real emotional punch which keep you reading.
 Funny, clever and highly original, I loved every story and this collection proves Emily Hill is a writer to watch.’

 ‘When it comes to Bad Romance, you could have it so much worse.
 From wedding day revenge, to the danger of befriending strangers in London, these stories are as full of wit as they are of warnings.’

 – Dusty Baxter-Wright, Cosmopolitan